 Mr. Chen has been a Non-executive Director of Ant Bank (Hong Kong) Limited (the "Bank") since May 2019 and was appointed as the Chairman of the Bank in July 2021.
 He is also the Chairman of Alipay (Hong Kong) Investment Limited ("Alipay Investment"), the holding company of the Bank.
-Mr. Chen has been a Senior Vice President of Ant Group Co., Ltd. ("Ant Group") since March 2016, responsible for International Public Policy and Government Affairs of Ant Group.
-He also leads the ESG initiatives and the implementation of the sustainable development strategy of Ant Group's international businesses.
-Mr. Chen joined Ant Group in March 2016 and served as General Counsel of Ant Group from March 2016 to May 2020.
-Prior to joining Ant Group, Mr. Chen was a Partner and Head of China practice at Simpson Thacher & Bartlett LLP, a New York-based international law firm, where he worked on a variety of equity and debt offerings and mergers and acquisitions involving primarily PRC companies.
+Mr. Chen is the Chief Sustainability Officer of Ant International.
+He leads the international sustainability initiatives and the implementation of the sustainable development strategy of Ant International businesses.
+He is also responsible for International Public Policy and Government Affairs of Ant International.
+Mr. Chen has been a senior executive member of Ant Group since March 2016 and served as Ant Group's General Counsel from March 2016 to May 2020.
+In his day-to-day responsibilities, Mr. Chen undertakes a broad range of regulatory engagements in connection with Ant International's business activities.
+Prior to joining Ant Group, Mr. Chen was a partner at Simpson Thacher & Bartlett LLP, a New York-based international law firm where he led the China practice and worked on a variety of equity and debt offerings.
+He was also responsible for mergers and acquisitions involving PRC companies.
 Mr. Chen has extensive experience in corporate governance and regulatory matters.
-He has been qualified to practice law in the State of New York since October 2001 and has been a solicitor of the High Court of Hong Kong since July 2011.
-Mr. Chen obtained a juris doctor degree from Osgoode Hall Law School, York University in Toronto, Canada in June 1994.
+He is qualified to practice law in the State of New York and is a solicitor of the High Court of Hong Kong.
+Mr. Chen obtained a Juris Doctor (J.D.) from Osgoode Hall Law School, York University in Toronto, Canada.